-Joshua’s Three Exhortations
+Joshua’s Five Exhortations

 As Joshua is ready to leave this world and as he looks at his nation, he has some concerns.
 They are not fears for himself.
 Joshua is not afraid to die.
 He looks at the future of the nation.
 A good leader sees down the road and does not just look at the present.
-Based on these three concerns, he gives the nations, three exhortations.
+Based on these three concerns, he gives the nations, five exhortations.

 Joshua’s first concern was that they would stop following the Lord.
 It is one thing to make a profession of faith.
 It is another thing to live out that profession all of your life.
 It is much easier to conquer the Promise Land militarily than it is to live in the land faithfully all of your life in obedience to God.